Difference Between Bacteria and Viruses

 Viruses are much simpler - just genetic material (DNA or RNA) in a protein coat.
 They cannot reproduce alone; they must infect cells and hijack cellular machinery to make copies.
 Common viral infections include colds, flu, COVID-19, and most sore throats.

 Treatment differs fundamentally.
 Antibiotics target bacterial structures (cell walls, protein production) that viruses lack.
 Antiviral medications exist for some viruses but work differently.
 Taking antibiotics for viral infections does not help and contributes to antibiotic resistance.
+Simple measures like washing hands and using hand sanitizer help prevent both types of infection.

 Things to Know